Rahil764/Rahil764/README.md

-👋 Hi, I'm Mohd Affan Mujahid.
+👋 Hi, I'm Rahil Shaikh.
 🌐 I'm a student of Computer Science.
 💻 I'm an enthusiastic programmer and Web Developer
 🌐 I specialize in Web development.